IshaParihariya/Amazon-clone/README.md

 # Amazon Clone

-This is my Amazon clone project built with HTML and CSS.
+This is my Amazon home page replica built with HTML and CSS in the learning process.

 ## Source Code
 [GitHub Repository](https://github.com/IshaParihariya/Amazon-clone)